Open-SGF/sgf-meetup-api/README.md

   - [http://localhost:3000/swagger/index.html](http://localhost:3000/swagger/index.html)

 > **Note:** Valid AWS creds must be present to run either of the above commands.
 The easiest way to handle this would be to have a valid aws profile and add the `--profile <profile name>` to the above commands

+### Running Tests
+- Ensure docker is running
+- `go test ./cmd/... ./pkg/...`

 ### Shutting down
 - CTRL + C to shut down API